Ute Tray vs Canopy: Which Setup Is Right For You?

 Pros:

-• Better dust and water resistance than covers
+• Better weather and dust protection than covers

 Cons: